jeetsukumaran/DendroPy/doc/source/tutorial/chars.rst

         :attr:`~dendropy.popgenstat.PopulationPairSummaryStatistics.tajimas_d`
             Tajima's D.

-The following example calculates the suite of population genetic summary statistics for sequences drawn from two populations of Pacific fishes:
+The following example calculates the suite of population genetic summary statistics for sequences drawn from two populations of sticklebacks.
+The original data consists of 23 sequences, with individuals from Eastern Pacific populations identified by their taxon labels beginning with "``EPAC``" and individuals from Western Pacific populations identified by their taxon labels beginning with "`WPAC`".
+The taxon labels thus are used as the basis for sorting the sequences into the required lists of |CharacterDataVector| objects, ``p1`` and ``p2``.

 .. literalinclude:: /examples/pgstats1.py
     :linenos:

+Lines 6-12 build up the two lists of |CharacterDataVector| objects by sorting the original sequences into their source populations based on the taxon label (with operational taxonomic units with labels beginning with "``EPAC``" coming from the Eastern Pacific, and assigned to the list ``p1``, while those that begin with "``WPAC``" coming from the Western Pacific, and assigned to the list ``p2``).
+These lists are then passed as the instantiation arguments to the :class:`~dendropy.popgenstat.PopulationPairSummaryStatistics` constructor in line 13.
+The calculations are performed immediately, and the results reported in the following lines.